rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ### Embarrassingly Parallel Problems

 Problems which can be parallelized most easily are EP problems, which occur in many Monte Carlo simulation problems and in many big database search problems.
 In Monte Carlo simulations, random initial conditions are used in order to sample a real situation.
 So, a random number is given and the computation follows using this random number.
 Depending on the random number, some computation may finish quicker and some computation may take longer to finish.
 And we need to sample a lot (like a billion times) to get a rough picture of the real situation.
 The problem becomes running the same code with a different random number over and over again!
 In big database searches, one needs to dig through all the data to find wanted data.
-There may be just one data or many data which fit the search crieterion.
+There may be just one datum or many data which fit the search criterion.
 Sometimes, we don't need all the data which satisfy the condition.
-Sometimes, we need all of them.
-To speed up the search, the big database is divided into smaller databases and each smaller databases are searched independently by many workers!
+Sometimes, we do need all of them.
+To speed up the search, the big database is divided into smaller databases, and each smaller databases are searched independently by many workers!

 #### Queue Method